-The Special Collections Research Center works with educators and learners at GWU as well as those from local universities, middle schools, and high schools to bring primary sources into coursework and instruction.
+The Special Collections Research Center (SCRC) works with educators and learners at GW as well as those from local universities, middle schools, and high schools to bring primary sources into coursework and instruction.
 Our experienced and knowledgeable staff support the teaching mission of the university and work closely with educators to design activities, assignments, and projects with primary sources, whether through a single class visit or an extended project based in the collections.
 We are committed to creating student learning experiences that are equitable and accessible.
 We provide instruction on conducting effective research utilizing paper-based and digital primary sources and rare books and our approach to teaching is grounded in the Guidelines for Primary Source Literacy.

 We are available to help you design engaging and meaningful synchronous and/or asynchronous classroom activities and assignments that make use of digital collections in order to meet a wide variety of learning objectives.
-This includes, but is not limited to, curating digital primary sources sets around the theme of your course from our digital collections, library databases, and the open web.
+This includes, but is not limited to, curating digital primary source sets around the theme of your course from our digital collections, library databases, and the open web.

 Resources for Teaching and Learning with Primary Sources